VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/ethics.md

 {{< best >}}[The Code I'm Still Ashamed Of](https://www.freecodecamp.org/news/the-code-im-still-ashamed-of-e4c021dff55e/) {{< /best >}} is great.
 Ever since I read it, it has come back to me every now and then.
 And sure, it's a pretty extreme example, but it's also a lot easier to put into that kind of situation than you'd probably like to think.

+I do want to highlight [Software Bugs That Cause Real World Harm](https://pointersgonewild.com/2023/05/29/software-bugs-that-cause-real-world-harm/) by @Love2Code too.
+She makes a fantastic point about how something as simple as an alarm clock app failing can have disastrous consequences.

 There's a pretty big list of considerations you should keep in mind when what you're making starts to grow in impact, but honestly most of them just come down to being an empathetic, good person as best you can.

 ### **User Data & Privacy**